 Stephanie is not directly involved in the NYC school admissions process (public or private) and preparation does not guarantee your child will perform well at interviews.

-Speech and language evaluations, treatment and consultations are conducted in the comfort of your Upper East Side Manhattan home by Stephanie Sigal, M.A.
-CCC-SLP.
+Stephanie Sigal, M.A.
+CCC-SLP, provides speech and language evaluations, treatment and consultations in the comfort of your Upper East Side Manhattan home.
 Stephanie does not have an office.
 She provides services between 65th and 95th Street from Third Avenue to Fifth Avenue.

 The best way to schedule an appointment with Stephanie is via email.
 Please email your name, your child’s name and age, your cross streets and phone number.
 A brief description of the concerns you have for your child would be most appreciated.